View on GitHub

 [files]

-# Use default interval (check every 1 second)
+# Use default interval (checks every 1 second)

 "document.txt" = { command = "cp document.txt document.txt.bak" }

-# Specify custom interval (check every 0.5 seconds)
+# Specify custom interval (checks every 0.5 seconds)

 "app.log" = { command = "notify-send 'Log Updated' 'New entries in app.log'", interval = "0.5s" }

-# Specify custom interval (check every 5 seconds)
+# Specify custom interval (checks every 5 seconds)

 "config.ini" = { command = "systemctl reload myapp", interval = "5s" }